JdogLloyd1/GNCSatellite/README.md

 # GNCSatellite
-Team Garbage Neutralization Crew repository for all project code
+Team Garbage Neutralization Crew repository for all project code and CAD.
+More documentation to come